top of page

 ENGLISH >>> castellano abajo

-In the experimental video essay Anthropobee, artist Mia Makela explores our complex connection with the honey bee (Apis mellifera).
+In the experimental video essay Anthropobee, artist Mia Makela explores the complex and evolving connection between humans and the honey bee (Apis mellifera).

-Anthropobee was originally presented as part of a four-channel video installation entitled History of an Impossible Destiny, which premiered in 2019 at the Museum of Contemporary Art (MAC) in Santiago, Chile.
-The exhibition, curated by Valentina Montero and Alessandra Burotto, was part of Makela’s solo show supported by FRAME.
-The work was re-edited into a single-channel version in 2022.
+Anthropobee was re-edited into a single-channel version in 2022.
+Originally, it formed part of a four-channel video installation titled History of an Impossible Destiny, which premiered in 2019 at the Museum of Contemporary Art (MAC) in Santiago, Chile, curated by Valentina Montero and Alessandra Burotto.

-The project received financial support from Kone Foundation, Niilo Helander Foundation and Finnish Cultural Foundation.
+The project received support from the Kone Foundation, Niilo Helander Foundation, and the Finnish Cultural Foundation.
+The solo exhibition was funded by FRAME.
 Makela worked on the script during her artist residency at the Saari Residence in Finland.
 The video is distributed by AV-arkki, the Centre for Finnish Media Art.

 Keywords: honey bee, anthropocene, interspecies, multidisciplinary